+- In case the consumer has provided the optional UE Device and Context Information, the NWDAF shall use such information to remove from the UE list for the area of interest with fine granularity those UE which do not match such optional filter.
+E.g. for each of the UE in the UE list, NWDAF can retrieve the information contained in the UE Device and Context Information and compare such information with the corresponding information provided in the consumer request.
+NWDAF can then remove from the UE list all the UE that – even if they are inside the area of interest with fine granularity area - they do not match all of the information contained inside the UE Device and Context Information.

 - The NWDAF can then collect the corresponding UE level information on the QoS KPI for the relevant 5QI of interests from the 5GC NF/OAM, i.e. input data as defined in Table 6.9.2-2.
+In order to limit impact on signalling, input data from SMF/UPF/PCF shall be collected only in case of QoS Notification Control signalling indicating that GFBR can no longer be guaranteed.

 - NWDAF derives QoS sustainability statistics or predictions for the area of interest with fine granularity by averaging these input data for all the UEs that are in the UE list.